tonyjzhou/agent-eth/README.md

 ### Contract Verification
 - `"Is Uniswap V2 Router deployed at 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D?"`
 - `"Check if there's a contract at 0x1234..."`

+### Token Swaps
+- `"Use Uniswap V2 Router to swap 10 ETH for USDC on Alice's account"`
+- `"Swap 1000 USDC for WETH from Bob's account"`
+- `"Swap 500 USDC for ETH using Alice's account"`

 ### Documentation Commands
 - `ingest <directory_path>` - Ingest documentation from a directory for RAG search